NETSTREIT (NYSE:NTST) Releases FY 2022 Earnings Guidance

 NETSTREIT (NYSE:NTST – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.130-$1.170 for the period.
 The company issued revenue guidance of -.

-NETSTREIT (NYSE:NTST – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The company reported $0.05 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.24 by ($0.19).
-NETSTREIT had a return on equity of 0.47% and a net margin of 5.15%.
-During the same period last year, the company earned $0.20 EPS.
-Research analysts predict that NETSTREIT will post 1.08 EPS for the current year.
+NETSTREIT (NYSE:NTST – Get Rating) last issued its earnings results on Thursday, February 24th.
+The company reported $0.05 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.24 by ($0.19).
+NETSTREIT had a return on equity of 0.45% and a net margin of 5.15%.
+During the same period last year, the firm earned $0.20 earnings per share.
+As a group, equities analysts expect that NETSTREIT will post 1.02 EPS for the current fiscal year.

 Separately, Zacks Investment Research raised NETSTREIT from a sell rating to a hold rating in a report on Tuesday, February 15th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $28.00.
+One analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, NETSTREIT presently has an average rating of Buy and a consensus price target of $28.00.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Susquehanna International Group LLP grew its position in NETSTREIT by 83.8% during the 4th quarter.
-Susquehanna International Group LLP now owns 68,888 shares of the company’s stock worth $1,578,000 after purchasing an additional 31,406 shares in the last quarter.
-California State Teachers Retirement System grew its position in NETSTREIT by 2.0% during the 4th quarter.
-California State Teachers Retirement System now owns 54,830 shares of the company’s stock worth $1,256,000 after purchasing an additional 1,054 shares in the last quarter.
-UBS Group AG grew its position in NETSTREIT by 156.7% during the 3rd quarter.
-UBS Group AG now owns 48,986 shares of the company’s stock worth $1,158,000 after purchasing an additional 29,900 shares in the last quarter.
-Thrivent Financial for Lutherans grew its position in NETSTREIT by 23.5% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 47,788 shares of the company’s stock worth $1,094,000 after purchasing an additional 9,100 shares in the last quarter.
-Finally, D. E. Shaw & Co.
-Inc. grew its position in NETSTREIT by 78.2% during the 4th quarter.
-D. E. Shaw & Co.
-Inc. now owns 36,506 shares of the company’s stock worth $836,000 after purchasing an additional 16,020 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the stock.
+BlackRock Inc. boosted its position in NETSTREIT by 6.8% in the 4th quarter.
+BlackRock Inc. now owns 2,955,338 shares of the company’s stock valued at $67,678,000 after buying an additional 189,017 shares during the last quarter.
+Morgan Stanley boosted its position in NETSTREIT by 49.9% in the 2nd quarter.
+Morgan Stanley now owns 2,923,331 shares of the company’s stock valued at $67,411,000 after buying an additional 973,551 shares during the last quarter.
+State Street Corp boosted its position in NETSTREIT by 4.8% in the 4th quarter.
+State Street Corp now owns 1,066,569 shares of the company’s stock valued at $24,424,000 after buying an additional 49,007 shares during the last quarter.
+Geode Capital Management LLC boosted its position in NETSTREIT by 22.7% in the 4th quarter.
+Geode Capital Management LLC now owns 871,265 shares of the company’s stock valued at $19,951,000 after buying an additional 161,082 shares during the last quarter.
+Finally, Millennium Management LLC boosted its position in NETSTREIT by 259.0% in the 4th quarter.
+Millennium Management LLC now owns 810,753 shares of the company’s stock valued at $18,566,000 after buying an additional 584,920 shares during the last quarter.

 NETSTREIT is an internally managed Real Estate Investment Trust (REIT) based in Dallas, Texas that specializes in acquiring single-tenant net lease retail properties nationwide.
 The growing portfolio consists of high-quality properties leased to e-commerce resistant tenants with healthy balance sheets.